gbinal/p-o-d.github.com/schema.md

 Field               | Definition                                                                                                                                     |JSON
 -------             | ---------------                                                                                                                                | --------------
 Data Dictionary   | URL to the data dictionary for the dataset or API.
 Note that documentation other than a Data Dictionary can be referenced using Related Documents as shown in the expanded fields.              | dataDictionary
+Download URL        | URL providing direct access to the downloadable distribution of a dataset.                                                                      | accessURL
 Endpoint            | Endpoint of web service to access dataset.                                                                                                     | webService
+Format              | The file format or API type of the distribution.                                                                                              | format
 License             | The license dataset or API is published with.
 See [Open Licenses](http://gsa-ocsit.github.com/project-open-data.github.com/open-licenses/) for more information.   | license
 Spatial  	    | The range of spatial applicability of a dataset.
 Could include a spatial region like a bounding box or a named place.                      | spatial
 Temporal	    | The range of temporal applicability of a dataset (i.e., a start and end date of applicability for the data).                                     | temporal